Welcome to Colonna's Shipyard Career Development Programs;

-Colonna's Shipyard is currently hiring for our Internship/Management in Training Program.
+Colonna's Shipyard is currently hiring for our Management Trainee Program.

 Colonna's Shipyard’s Helper to Mechanic Program (HTM) is a 5 year, 10,000-hour training program which is designed to develop entry-level helpers into our best well-rounded 1st class mechanics.
 Our program is recognized as the backbone of a well-trained workforce.
 Every effort is made to provide each HTM with opportunities to learn all the phases of a selected trade.
 This is done by job shadowing, which allows the HTM to perform in the various job assignments within the particular trade.